nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 This way you can quickly reference a project or client in your command, without having to type out the full name or email.

 <div markdown="span" class="alert alert-danger">
 :warning: You cannot execute any commands while in **search mode**.
-Similary, no searching can be done while in **command mode**.
+Similarly, no searching can be done while in **command mode**.
 </div>